 ‘What are you really worth?’ says the film’s tagline and so when we meet Billy Beane, general manager of the Oakland A’s baseball team, following the latest stealing of all his good players in 2001 by the premier teams for more money, he’s contemplating this very question.
 What can he do with the money he has?
 How can he create a winning team with almost no budget?
 What he does, is to have faith in an idea.

-That idea comes from a young Yale economics graduate Peter Brand (a very winning performance by Jonah Hill), who applies a mathematical theory to the selection of players that defies the scouts and the way baseball teams had been constructed for 150 years.
+That idea comes from a young Yale economics graduate Peter Brand (a very winning performance by Jonah Hill), who applies mathematical theory to the selection of players that defies the scouts and the way baseball teams had been constructed for 150 years.
 And the game changes.
-Sports movies can be difficult beasts to turn into winning films, as they often involve stats and language that people outside of the game don’t understand but what Miller has done so successfully with this, is to tell this real story with the same authenticity for period and the same simplicity in composition that he brought to his debut and the result is another film of understated, emotional power.
+Sports movies can be difficult beasts to turn into winning films, as they often involve stats and language that people outside of the game don’t understand but what Miller has done so successfully with this, is to tell this real story with the same authenticity for the period and the same simplicity in the composition that he brought to his debut and the result is another film of understated, emotional power.

 In Capote, he examined in beautiful detail the story behind the creation of the first (and greatest) non-fiction book ever written In Cold Blood.
-We witnessed a young director with vision: the opening panoramic shots of the wheat fields brought to mind Terrence Malick’s Days of Heaven for me; the plain palette of colour that was used was simple and effective; the way silence and sound were placed throughout the film was artfully chosen; and at its centre, was a seriously great piece of acting.
+We witnessed a young director with a vision: the opening panoramic shots of the wheat fields brought to mind Terrence Malick’s Days of Heaven for me; the plain palette of colour that was used was simple and effective; the way silence and sound were placed throughout the film was artfully chosen; and at its centre, was a seriously great piece of acting.
 Philip Seymour Hoffman won almost every award going (including the Oscar) for his title performance as the fascinating personality who was Truman Capote – and absolutely rightly so.

 Although Toby Jones was also terrific as Truman in Douglas McGrath’s rival film Infamous, he didn’t have Dan Futterman’s sharp script to work from.
 With its stellar name cast, Infamous was certainly notable for bringing together actors like Daniel Craig, Sandra Bullock and Sigourney Weaver but I think Capote beat it hands down, by populating its cast with a bunch of great character actors – Catherine Keener as Harper Lee, Chris Cooper as Officer Dewey, Amy Ryan as his wife, Bruce Greenwood as Truman’s lover Jack and last but not least, the absolutely superb Clifton Collins Jr as the conflicted killer Perry Smith.
 The result was an understated and deeply affecting gem of a movie.